emilyksanders/dsb318-group4/README.md

 We have been hired by the *Coalition for Unprecedented Transformative Education for California Teachers and Students*, an umbrella organization for non-governmental organizations (NGOs) in California, to assess factors that may contribute to unequal opportunity for educational attainment across regions of the state.
 These NGOs will use our findings and recommendations to shape their own policy goals and political advocacy.

 ## Background and Purpose
-Research has shown that there are many social determinants of educational success, beyond just any child’s merit or self-discipline, but that children who do not obtain high school diplomas often face social and economic hardships for the rest of their lives.
+There are many social determinants of educational success, beyond just any child’s merit or self-discipline, but that children who do not obtain high school diplomas often face social and economic hardships for the rest of their lives.
 Therefore, at the request of our commissioners, we will use publicly available data about a variety of social conditions across California counties to predict the dropout rate within a [4 year adjusted graduation cohort](https://www.cde.ca.gov/ds/ad/acgrinfo.asp).
 This will allow our commissioners to become more informed about the disparities in educational outcomes across the state and better advocate for increasing students' opportunities for success by decreasing the dropout rate.

 If a suitable predictive model can be created, it will allow advocates to anticipate the county-level dropout rate if current trends continue, and plan their community efforts and political advocacy accordingly.
 For example, if Modoc County were predicted to have a high dropout rate whereas Lassen County were predicted to have a low one, the *North-Eastern Alliance for Transforming the Californian  Technology Sector*, a group of innovators who seek to inspire underpriviliged young people to pursue careers in the technology industry, may choose to focus their efforts on Modoc County, where they are more needed.
 Furthermore, if a model suitable for interpretation can be created, it will allow us and our commissioners to evaluate which social determinants may be the most influential on the rate of degree acquisition, and make decisions accordingly.
 In this case, for example, the *Glenn Open Opportunity Society for Education*, a civic organization in Glenn County dedicated to mentoring high school students, may choose to prioritize students with certain characteristics to to matched with members for 1-on-1 mentoring.
 In either case, political advocacy groups in the coalition, such as *Educators Dare to Dream of Immigration Equity*, can use our findings to advance their goals at the statehouse.